Patricia Anne “Patty” Baker

 Patty attributed any giftedness blessing her as evidence of God’s grace.
 She was proud of her students and felt honored to have been a part of the miraculous success aiding every member of the QHS 2019 senior class to graduate.
 With a heart of endless love for her family, Patty also considered it no sacrifice for her to donate one of her kidneys for her Aunt Sue, Uncle Fred French’s wife.
 Together last year, they celebrated 20 years’ success of that surgery.
 Patty’s left kidney — the gift that keeps giving — continues with Aunt Sue in good health to this day.

-Patty is survived also by her husband of 42 years, Charles Baker, at their home; her children Tom (Nikki) Baker, Moscow; Amalia Baker (David Hendrickson), Sequim, Wash.; Daniel (Hannah) Baker, Moscow; and Emilie Baker (Jake Scott), Port Townsend, Wash.; her seven grandchildren, Everlee, Keira and Elijah Baker; Leia and River Baker Hendrickson; Elizabeth Baker; and Valerie Baker Scott (with two more on the way).
-Patricia Anne is survived by her mother, Joan French, of Moscow, and all 13 of her brothers and sisters.
-She was preceded in death by her grandparents, Fred and Mabel Bernier French, of Selah, Gerry and Frances Zimbrick St. Martin, of Yakima; her father, Kay French, of Moscow; and a niece, Whitney Baker, of Spokane.
+Patty is survived also by her husband of 42 years, Charles Baker, at their home; her children Tom (Nikki) Baker, Moscow; Amalia Baker (David Hendrickson), Sequim, Wash.; Daniel (Hannah) Baker, Moscow; and Emilie Baker (Jake Scott), Port Townsend, Wash.; her seven grandchildren — Everlee, Keira and Elijah Baker; Leia and River Baker Hendrickson; Elizabeth Baker; and Valerie Baker Scott, (with two more on the way).
+Patricia Anne is survived by her mother Joan French of Moscow, and all 13 of her brothers and sisters.
+She is preceded in death by her grandparents, Fred and Mabel Bernier French of Selah, Gerry and Frances Zimbrick St. Martin of Yakima; her father Kay French of Moscow; and a niece, Whitney Baker of Spokane.

 The family suggests remembering Patty through contributions to Quilcene Bible Church, All Souls Christian Church in Moscow, Community Christian Ministries in Moscow or Olympic Music Festival.